biasedbit/BBHTTP/README.md

 It is an ARC-only library that uses [features](http://clang.llvm.org/docs/ObjectiveCLiterals.html) introduced by Clang 3.1.
 Thus, it is only suitable for iOS 5+ and OSX 10.7+.

-If boasts an extremely simple and compact interface that allows you to reduce your code to fire off HTTP requests down to a couple of clean lines, while preserving full flexibility should you ever need it.
+It boasts an extremely simple and compact interface that allows you to reduce your code to fire off HTTP requests down to a couple of clean lines, while preserving full flexibility should you ever need it.

 ```objc
 [[BBHTTPRequest getResource:@"http://biasedbit.com"] execute:^(BBHTTPResponse* r) {